Arun-DevCode/Javascript-masterclass-guide/README.md

 </body>
 </html>

-Exercise
-Real-Time Task: Enhance the to-do list by adding a "Delete" button for each task that removes it when clicked.
+ExerciseReal-Time Task: Enhance the to-do list by adding a "Delete" button for each task that removes it when clicked.

-14. APIs - Fetch API, then, catch, JSON, and Objects Overview
-The Fetch API retrieves data from APIs. .then() and .catch() handle responses and errors.
+APIs - Fetch API, then, catch, JSON, and Objects OverviewThe Fetch API retrieves data from APIs. .then() and .catch() handle responses and errors.
 JSON is used to parse data.
 Code Example

 Beginner: Basic Fetch

 fetch("https://jsonplaceholder.typicode.com/posts/1")
   .then((response) => response.json())
   .then((data) => console.log(data.title))
   .catch((error) => console.error("Error:", error));

 Intermediate: Display API Data

 <div id="output"></div>
 <script>
   fetch("https://jsonplaceholder.typicode.com/users/1")